miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 In short, we achieved a dream: a pipeline so clean and simple that it might just inspire a generation of developers to reclaim their localhost for serious, self-sovereign computing adventures.
 The Webmaster is back, wielding a pipeline pattern that combines clarity, resiliency, and interactive power, all on a platform that’s easy to share, easy to monitor, and endlessly extensible.

 Welcome to the future we’ve quietly built—one card, one step, one JSON blob at a time.

+> Well, o1 is quite eloquent, if nothing else. &#151;Mike